Aymen111-web/Aymen111-web/README.md

 🚀 What I’m Currently Doing
 - Strengthening my skills in full-stack web development
 - Building personal and academic projects
-- Exploring best practices in clean code and software design
+- Exploring best practices in clean code and software design.

 🎯 Goals

 My goal is to grow as a software engineer by working on real-world projects, contributing to meaningful solutions .